“What have I done? This guy thinks he hobbled in here…wait until he tries to walk out!”1

 I began to search my heart to figure how to pray when I remembered studying the word shalom.
 It means “peace.”…soundness of mind, health, prosperity…I thought, “This situation has to be covered in that word.”
 So I prayed, “And now Lord, just let the shalom of Heaven, your peace, rest upon this man.”
 His right leg then shrank back to perfectly match the other one…6

-Bill Johnson recounts another leg length disparity healing which purportedly occurred six months after the contractor’s.
+After Bill Johnson’s account of the contractor’s ‘healing’, he recounts another leg length disparity healing which purportedly occurred six months after the contractor’s.
 In this case, a 27 year old woman with back problems told of how she had a metal rod put in the place of a cancerous bone which was removed when she was 15.
 The account does not specify whether it was the femur or the tibia/fibula.
 The rod was made such that the leg would be one inch longer than the other one on the assumption that the unaffected leg would grow to the size of the one with the metal rod.
 Unfortunately, the woman did not grow any taller.7 Johnson relates his methodology on this particular healing:

 Because of my recent experience, for which God covered me, I took her leg and commanded the one with the metal rod to shrink.
 It yielded to the command…8

 Note his words, “for which God covered me.”
+He is referring to the second ‘successful healing’ after his first attempt with the contractor.
 Is Johnson admitting that the initial botched healing of the contractor was done by himself rather than God?
 It would appear that way.
 Given that it apparently was not God involved in the initial attempt at healing the contractor, which of the remaining options – numbers 2 through 5 above – do you think applies?
 Or, is there yet another option I’ve just not considered?

 1 Johnson, Bill.
 Release the Power of Jesus.
 2009, Destiny Image “Speaking the Purposes of God for this Generation and the Generations to Come,” Shippensburg, PA; p 107.
-Emphasis added.
+Ellipse in original, emphasis added.

 2 McConnell, D. R. A Different Gospel.
 1988 (4th printing, 1991), Hendrickson, Peabody, MA; pp 30, 44-48